 How does it work concretely

-When WebSite-Watcher is started, a unique RTF file will be created in your "My Documents" folder.
+When WebSite-Watcher is started, a unique RTF file will be created on your hard disk.
 As long as WebSite-Watcher is running, this file will be monitored for changes.
 If this file is changed or deleted, the following will happen:

 How to test this feature

 The "Ransomware Detection" configuration includes a "Test this feature..." button.
-If you click this button, the unique RTF file in your "My Documents" folder is deleted as soon as you close the program configuration.
+If you click this button, the reference file is deleted as soon as you close the program configuration.
 You should then see an alert after a couple of seconds.

 How secure is it?

 There's no guarantee that WebSite-Watcher will be able to detect all types of Ransomware infections using this technique.
-WebSite-Watcher is only able to detect if the mentioned RTF file in the "My Documents" folder is changed or deleted, this only works as long as WebSite-Watcher is running.
+WebSite-Watcher is only able to detect an infection if the reference file is changed (encrypted) or deleted, this only works as long as WebSite-Watcher is running.
 WebSite-Watcher cannot stop encryption of documents on your hard disk nor prevent infection with Ransomware.
-If Ransomware doesn't encrypt the mentioned RTF file in the "My Documents" folder or if WebSite-Watcher is not running, then WebSite-Watcher is not able to detect an infection.
+If Ransomware doesn't encrypt the mentioned RTF file or if WebSite-Watcher is not running, then WebSite-Watcher is not able to detect an infection.

 Enable Ransomware Detection